 Hide WP-includes, WP-content/uploads from Your WordPress Site

 WordPress CMS, one of the highly recommended content management systems and used by most businesses, students and professionals are currently built on WordPress.
 This also classifies it as one of the most vulnerable when it comes to online attacks.
 While most online attacks result from unpatched versions and vulnerable plugins, another source of WordPress data theft is access to disclosure of essential WordPress elements.
 Take, for instance, Directory Browsing.

 It often happens that when your web server is unable to find an index file (i.e. a file like index.php or index.html), by default it displays an index page revealing contents of the directory.

 Rendering such information public reveals the important information needed to exploit a potential vulnerability in the WordPress theme, plugin or the server, and could make your site vulnerable to hackers

 Contents of This Guide

 Why hide WordPress Folders from Public?

 Owing to an increased number of WordPress CMS attacks, it is essential to Disable Directory Browsing.
 Hackers can exploit directory browsing to reveal files with known vulnerabilities, and in turn exploit it to gain unauthorized access.
 Moreover, directory browsing can be used by outsiders to mimic contents of your file, discover your directory structure and other information.
-Which is why it imperative to directory indexing and browsing.
+Which is why it is imperative to directory indexing and browsing.

 This can be done by modifying your .htaccess file.
 The .htaccess file is a server configuration file which essentially allows the user to define rules for his server to follow for his website.
 The .htaccess file is located in your WordPress site’s root folder.
 To edit it, you’ll need to connect to your website using an FTP client.
 It is important to note that before beginning to edit your .htaccess file, it is important to download a copy of it to your computer as a backup to be used in case anything goes wrong.